 - sRGB: The standard for web content.
 Aim for at least 99% sRGB coverage.

-- Adobe RGB: A wider color gamut, crucial for professional print work.
-Over 90% Adobe RGB is a great benchmark for serious artists.
+- Adobe RGB: A wider color gamut, essential for professional print work.
+Over 90% Adobe RGB is an excellent benchmark for serious artists.

 Pen Performance: Pressure and Tilt